ditesh/webutil/README.md

 ### Primed Cache

-There is an inbuilt facility to provide the summary but with a primed cached.
+There is an inbuilt facility to provide the summary but with a primed cache.
 This is a good way to check whether the browser is, in fact, caching the site on subsequent visits.

     # One execution
     $ ./wush reddit.com
-    webutil.js 1.0 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>
+    webutil.js 1.0.1 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>

     [Summary]
         Requests    33 request(s), 385103 bytes (376 KB), 0 redirect(s)
         Resources   HTML: 2, CSS: 1, JS: 4, images: 26, others: 0
-                    UTF-8: 4, ISO-8859-1: 0, others: 29
+                    UTF-8: 4, ISO-8859-1: 0, others: 0, not-specified: 29
                     compressed: 27, not-compressed: 6
-        Timing      onDomContentLoaded: 3.1s, onLoad: 3.91s
-        Errors      4xx: 0, 5xx: 0, JS: 0
+        Timing      first byte: 291 ms, onDOMContentLoaded: 667 ms, onLoad: 2386 ms, fully loaded: 4390 ms Errors      4xx: 0, 5xx: 0, JS: 0

     # Two executions
     $ ./wush -c 1 reddit.com
-    webutil.js 1.0 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>
+    webutil.js 1.0.1 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>

     [Summary]
         Requests    14 request(s), 135463 bytes (132 KB), 0 redirect(s)
         Resources   HTML: 2, CSS: 0, JS: 1, images: 11, others: 0
-                    UTF-8: 3, ISO-8859-1: 0, others: 11
+                    UTF-8: 3, ISO-8859-1: 0, others: 0, not-specified: 11
                     compressed: 12, not-compressed: 2
-        Timing      onDomContentLoaded: 1.68s, onLoad: 4.65s
-        Errors      4xx: 0, 5xx: 0, JS: 0
+        Timing      first byte: 291 ms, onDOMContentLoaded: 667 ms, onLoad: 2386 ms, fully loaded: 4390 ms Errors      4xx: 0, 5xx: 0, JS: 0

 When the `-c` parameter is passed, the page is reloaded the specified number of times.
 In the example above, the page is loaded once, and then reloaded one more time (reflecting the effect of passing `-c 1`).